 You can use Healing to concoct poisons.
-Poisons have three “skills”, Potency and Subtlety, rated on the ladder.
-Potency is the poison’s effectiveness, opposed by the target’s Physique; Subtlety is the difficulty to detect or analyze it using Alchemy, Perception, Investigate or Healing, either to prevent exposure or determine the cause of a sudden ailment.
+Poisons have two “skills”, Potency and Subtlety, rated on the ladder.
+Potency is the poison’s effectiveness, opposed by the target’s Physique; Subtlety is the difficulty to detect or analyze it using Alchemy, Notice, Investigate or Healing, either to prevent exposure or determine the cause of a sudden ailment.
 Determine whether the poison is fast acting, or slow-acting (see below).
 Poisons also need a means of application, such as inhalation, ingestion, contact, or injection.

 There are three categories of poison: damaging, exotic, and special.
 The latter is mainly the domain of the Story Teller; to make damaging or exotic poisons, roll Healing against a Mediocre (+0) difficulty, and distribute the shifts generated between the poison’s Potency and Subtlety.
 Fast acting poisons add a +2 to the difficulty to concoct.
 Difficulties may also be +1 or +2 higher if circumstances are less than ideal (ie working with inferior ingredients); the default time required is an hour.
 As with Crafts, you may retroactively improve the roll by +1 per additional step taken on the Time Increments Table, up to a maximum +4.
 A poison’s Potency and Subtlety are limited by the quality of the workspace in which it’s created.